ebkarlson404/CreationKitAuditTool/README.md

 log for that plugin the next time that the audit tool is used to monitor activity for that plugin.

 # Runtime Requirements
-The Creation Kit Audit Tool will run on Windows 10 or 11 using the .NET runtime verbsion 4.7.2 or later.
+The Creation Kit Audit Tool will run on Windows 10 or 11 using the .NET runtime version 4.7.2 or later.

 # Build Configuration
 One can download the project files from GitHub and build the tool locally if one so desires.
 In order to do so